Shocktober Day #29 Pays Tribute To George Romero!

-Really sad news to share – George A. Romero, Director of the seminal 1968 horror film “Night of the Living Dead” has died at 77 of lung cancer.
+Horror movies fans were stunned earlier this year when George A. Romero, Director of the seminal 1968 horror film “Night of the Living Dead” died at 77 of lung cancer.

 Romero broke all the rules of low-budget filmmaking when he created “Night Of The Living Dead” – a film that has inspired filmmakers and movie lovers for decades…